 However, Virgin Australia entered voluntary administration in 2020, and got new owners.
 As part of this, Delta and Virgin Australia had suspended their partnership.
 With Virgin Australia having a new business plan, the airline is focusing on short haul flying.

 What’s interesting is that when the Delta and Virgin Australia partnership was suspended, the narrative was that it would be returning.
 That’s not the case anymore:

-- Virgin Australia has confirmed that it will end its partnership with Delta as of June 12, 2022
+- Virgin Australia will end its partnership with Delta as of June 12, 2022

 - This seems like a big win for Virgin Australia, since United has a much bigger network to Australia than Delta does, so that means more passengers connecting to Virgin Australia flights, and more transpacific flights for Virgin Australia customers to access

-United and Virgin Australia have launched a new partnership, which is a major development.
-Starting in early 2022, the two airlines will introduce a codeshare agreement, reciprocal mileage earning and redemptions, and reciprocal elite perks.
+United and Virgin Australia are launching a new partnership, which is a major development.
+As of May 23, 2022, the two airlines will introduce a codeshare agreement, reciprocal mileage earning and redemptions, and reciprocal elite perks.

 While individually this announcement may not seem like that big of a development, I think the implications are pretty major here.
 Virgin Australia is dumping Delta for United here, which is logical when you consider the size of United’s network to Australia.
 It’s not often Delta gets dumped.

 What do you make of the new United & Virgin Australia partnership?